ibm-cloud-docs/monitoring/infrastructure/kubernetes_cluster.md

 ## Step 4.
 Monitor your cluster
 {: #kubernetes_cluster_step4}

-You can monitor your cluster in the **EXPLORE** view that is available through the Sysdig web UI.
+You can monitor your cluster in the **EXPLORE** view that is available through the monitoring UI.
 This view is the default homepage and your starting point to troubleshoot and monitor your cluster infrastructure and resources.

 In the section *Host and containers*, you can see the you see the *Explore table*, a list of workers in your cluster that are forwarding metrics to the monitoring instance.
 Each worker entry represents a group of related infrastructure objects for that worker.